 - Re GP Aviation Ltd 1 WLR 166 – Acting in a case concerning whether a bare right to appeal was “property” within the meaning of the Insolvency Act 1986 in the context of an application by liquidator for directions as to whether he should assign the right to conduct a tax appeal to the directors of the company.

-James has a busy and well-established company law practice and is ranked for expertise in the area by both Chambers UK Bar 2019 and The Legal 500 UK Bar 2019.
+James has a busy and well-established company law practice and is ranked for expertise in the area by both Chambers UK Bar and The Legal 500 UK Bar it being said that “He has the ear of the court is very confident on his feet”.

 His recent work includes:

-- Triumph v Primus EWHC 2216 (TCC) – Acting for an international company in a multi-million dollar share warranty dispute
+- Triumph v Primus EWHC 2216 (TCC), EWHC 2722 (TCC): acting for an international company in relation to an assessment of damages in a multi-million dollar share warranty dispute arising out of a business sale

-- Appearing in 5-day hearing in the Business and Property Courts to establish an account of profits arising out a of profit sharing agreement requiring complex expert accountancy evidence
+- Jones v Hamilton EWHC 877 (Ch): 5-day hearing in the Business and Property Courts to establish an account of profits arising out of a profit sharing agreement requiring complex expert accountancy evidence

 - Appearing in a trial in the Chancery Division for a mortgagee concerning a £3m property portfolio